utkarsh2305/health-home-ai-guide/README.md

 ## Key Features ✨

+- **🔒 100% Local & Private:** Runs entirely on your machine with no third-party services - all data stays local, using only free, open-source tools.
 - **🎤 AI Medical Transcription & Summarization:** Convert audio to structured clinical notes using customizable templates.
 - **📝 Flexible Template System:**  Structure clinical notes to your preferences, with versioning and automated template generation from example notes.
 - **✅ Task Manager:**  Parse clinical plans into actionable task lists with AI-generated summaries.